sourcegraph/handbook/content/departments/data-analytics/event-level-data.md

 ## Can customers opt out?

-Yes, the customer will be able to send us user level event data, critical telemetry only (aggregated and anonymized data), or completely turn off sending any data (air gapped).
+Yes, but only for strategic business reasons.
+These customers have the option to completely turn off sending any data (air gapped).
 This opt out is at the instance level and will be available to the admin by contacting us.
 More documentation to come on how to do this.

+## Why don't we want customers to opt out?

+Lack of visibility into customer issues leads to churn, we can help mitigate this by monitoring operational dashboards and metrics to analyze customer behaviors.

 ## Who has access to the data?